 Traveling from Bangalore to Goa by car

-A road trip from Bangalore to Goa is one of the best ways to travel from the tech city to the land of beaches.
+A Bangalore to Goa road trip is one of the best ways to travel from the tech city to the land of beaches.
 Not to forget, the route between these two places passes through interesting locales of Karnataka as well as Goa.

 So you can sit back and enjoy the shifting landscape from the hilly Western Ghats to the golden Konkan coast, and also enjoy the transition of culture as you ride through the concrete skyline to the quieter, cleaner surroundings

 With our completely customizable Bangalore to Goa car trip packages, you can stop at any of these places and do a quick sightseeing.
 Let us help you discover the best routes so you can plan an exciting trip to Goa from Bangalore by road.